MrWolfZ/Conqueror/recipes/cqs/basics/solving-cross-cutting-concerns/README.md

 As the next step we recommend that you explore how to [test command and query handlers that have pipelines](../testing-handlers-with-pipelines#readme) as well as how to [test middlewares themselves](../testing-middlewares#readme).
 Another useful recipe is about [re-using middleware pipelines to solve cross-cutting concerns when calling external systems](../../advanced/reuse-piplines-for-external-calls#readme).

 Or head over to our [other recipes](../../../../../..#recipes) for more guidance on different topics.

+If you have any suggestions for how to improve this recipe, please let us know by [creating an issue](https://github.com/MrWolfZ/Conqueror/issues/new?template=recipe-improvement-suggestion.md&title=[recipes.cqs.basics.solving-cross-cutting-concerns]%20...) or by [forking the repository](https://github.com/MrWolfZ/Conqueror/fork) and providing a pull request for the suggestion.